utPLSQL/utPLSQL/docs/userguide/expectations.md

 |            M        |           LUKE        |        SKYWALKER     |         1000        |   2           |

-The two datasets above have the following differences:
+The two data-sets above have the following differences:
 - column ID is misplaced (should be first column but is last)
 - column SALARY has data-type VARCHAR2 but should be NUMBER
 - column GENDER exists in actual but not in the expected (it is an Extra column)